ECE3400Team19/ECE3400Team19.github.io/Milestone1/milestone1.md

 [Home](https://ece3400team19.github.io/)

 ## Team Tasks
-Asena, Cynthia, Laasya- code implementation for line following and figure eight, lab writeup parts 2 and 3 Nonso, Robert - line sensor hookup, code debugging, lab writeup for part 1
+  * Asena, Cynthia, Laasya: code implementation for line following and figure eight, lab writeup parts 2 and 3
+  * Nonso, Robert: line sensor hookup, robot assembly, code debugging, lab writeup for part 1

 ## Milestone Description
 The goal of this milestone was to get our robot to follow a line and traverse a grid in a figure eight